MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

 # Case studies

 ## CASE STUDY 1: Maximizing Participation – 116th St.
-As first case, we will focus 116th ST station, which is where Columbia university is located, as an example of station where to where to pursue gala participation.
+As first case, we will focus on 116th ST station, which is where Columbia university is located, as an example of station where to look for participants to the event.

 As shown in the below graph, the flow of people is concentrated in the mid-week days and in the late afternoons.
 This is when we should intensify the marketing activity, dimensioning the team accordingly.